sixtysixcode/skill-tree-builder/README.md

 - Automatically connect new skills to the currently selected node when auto-connect is enabled.
 - Prevent circular dependencies through cycle detection before edges are created (Displays toast error).
 - Search by name or description to highlight matching nodes and their prerequisite path.
-- Edit or reset any skill via the modal, with data stored in local storage for persistence.
+- Edit or reset any skill via the modal, with data stored in Supabase for persistence.
 - Responsive sidebar drawer that adapts to mobile layouts.